United States ex rel. Accardi v. Shaughnessy

 United States ex rel.
 Accardi v.
-Shaughnessy, 347 U.S. 260 (1954), is a landmark United States Supreme Court case, in administrative law, in which the Court held that administrative agencies in the Federal Government are obliged to follow their own regulations, policies and procedures.
+Shaughnessy, 347 U.S. 260 (1954), is a landmark United States Supreme Court administrative law case.
+The Court held that administrative agencies in the Federal Government are obliged to follow their own regulations, policies and procedures.
 Under the Accardi doctrine, named after this case, federal agencies which do not follow their own regulations or procedures run the risk of having their actions invalidated if challenged in court.